StepKie/MtgCsvHelper/README.md

   * CARDKINGDOM

 * You can add a new configuration for a site that is not yet supported, or even better, create a pull request for it.
 * The format should be self-documenting.
-This is an example configuration for MOXFIELD:
+This is an example configuration for DRAGONSHIELD:

 ```
 "DRAGONSHIELD": {